Data theft – top tips for ensuring your business is protected

 Basic training will also cover what to look for in an email that could be malicious.
 Making your team aware of the risks of clicking a suspicious link or opening an attachment when the sender is unknown is a simple yet crucial part of keeping data theft opportunities to a minimum.
 It’s also advisable to put a procedure in place for occasions when an employee reports – or accidentally clicks on – a suspicious email.

 Attempted cyber attacks on SMEs may include email cloaking, phishing or malware – these are all fairly common nowadays and your staff should be provided with information about the type of attack and what each looks like so they can recognise a threat when it occurs.

 All businesses should ensure that their data is backed up frequently so that in the event of an attack, the company cannot have their systems frozen and then be held to ransom.
 Additionally, when customer data is no longer current or a customer has withdrawn permission for their data to be held, it should be deleted from all systems.

-THP Chartered Accountants can help with system audits and data handling – contact us today for more details.
+At THP Chartered Accountants we take data security very seriously and have attained our Cyber Essentials Plus accreditation.
+We can help you with your system audits and data handling – contact us today for more details.

 About Jon Pryse-Jones